 I may not be the most fashionable person but I still like myself a beautiful handbag, a great fitting jacket and shoes that help add some sass to my step.
 For over 15 years now I have not worn leather and in no way have I felt that it has let me down on the fashion front... rather I still get comments about my shoes or bags from people when I am out and they are not aware they aren't leather, confirming to me that you can avoid leather and still look good.
 There are a couple things to be aware of:

-Here are some of my favourites places to get bags and jackets (shoes will have to be another blog), with different price points.
+Here are some of my favourites places to get bags and jackets (shoes will have to be another blog), with different price points to start the exploration of finding more ethical bags!
+It is a good place to start.
 If you are in Australia, for a wide-range of cruelty-free products, including many of the below check out the online store Neena, to reduce shipping costs.

 High-end fashion, her products are beautiful but will cost you.
 I have had a couple pairs of her high heels and handbags in my wardrobe for over 10 years and they are still going strong.
 What Stella has done to speak out about cruelty-free fashion is amazing, and she has bags, shoes and jackets. ( Plus clothes if you are made of money!)

 My everyday bag is from these guys and I love it.
+The quality and feel of these bags is really incredible and they last the test of time.
 Mid-range pricing plus free from sweat-shop manufacturing.